extmkv/kicklink/README.md

-# quicklink
+# kicklink

-**quicklink** is a command-line script crafted to simplify the sending of deeplinks on both Android and iOS platforms.
+**kicklink** is a command-line script crafted to simplify the sending of deeplinks on both Android and iOS platforms.
 It eliminates the need to memorize intricate `adb` and `xcrun` commands by introducing a consistent command-line interface for dispatching deeplinks to the respective platforms.
 Under the hood, it seamlessly directs deeplinks to Android devices using `adb` and to iOS devices using `xcrun`, all achieved with a single, easy-to-recall command.

 ## Installation

 ### Prerequisite

-Before installing **quicklink**, make sure you have the following prerequisites:
+Before installing **kicklink**, make sure you have the following prerequisites:
 - **Homebrew**: If you don't have Homebrew installed, you can install it by following the instructions at [https://brew.sh](https://brew.sh).
 - **adb**
 - **XCode**